AutomateSecOps/Tines-Pagination/README.md

 Working with the Tines Customer Success Team, I learned a simple pagination loop that I reuse in all my workflows.

-The series of actions start with:
-1. The inital HTTP request Tines action.
+The series of actions starts with the inital HTTP request Tines action.
-2. The results are collected into an array.
+1. The results are collected into an array.
-3. The workflow checks to see if there are additional results.
+2. The workflow checks to see if there are additional results.
 (Tines Trigger action)
-4. If there are, the workflow moves into the pagination loop to query the REST endpoint for the next set of results.
+3. If there are, the workflow moves into the pagination loop to query the REST endpoint for the next set of results.
-5. The results are combined with the initial results in the second Host Array action.
+4. The results are combined with the initial results in the second Host Array action.
-6. The pagination loop goes back to the Trigger action to see if there are more results.
+5. The pagination loop goes back to the Trigger action to see if there are more results.
-7. If there are additional results, the workflow enters back into the loop.
+6. If there are additional results, the workflow enters back into the loop.
-5. Once all the results are collected, the workflow exits the pagination loop to move on to the next series of actions.
+7. Once all the results are collected, the workflow exits the pagination loop to move on to the next series of actions.

 ### TIP: Use the same name in the initial HTTP request and Host Array Event Transformation actions and the subsequent ones in the pagination loop.
 <img src="./images/Pagination-Loop.png">